If you have suffered serious injuries as a result of a fall or other accident, you should contact a lawyer as soon as possible. You should also:

-It is important to act quickly.
+- It is important to act quickly.
 You should consult a lawyer immediately, as there may be strict deadlines that you must meet in order to advance a claim.
-For example, you have:
+See Time limits for more details.

 In assessing your claim, a lawyer must consider all relevant factors to determine responsibility for the accident.
 You are expected to take due care for your own safety, as much as others are expected to take care of yours.
 For example, if you did not wear proper shoes or ignored warning signs, you may be found to be partly responsible for your own injuries.

 In order to be successful with a court action, you will need medical evidence clearly describing the injuries arising from the accident.
 If you are injured, you must keep your family doctor and any specialists who are treating you for your injuries informed of your situation on a regular basis.
 Your pre-accident medical history may also play a significant role in determining the amount awarded to compensate you for your injuries.

 In advancing a claim, you may be able to recover money to compensate for:

 - Loss of income (including future income);

 - Travel to and from your doctors.

 How we can help

 Families are often surprised and overwhelmed by how much an injury can impact their lives and their financial situation.
 An experienced personal injury lawyer can help you understand your current situation better and explain your legal entitlements.